-You will be taught by a variety of staff in a series of practical lecturers and workshops, with supporting contextual lectures.
+You will be taught in a series of practical lecturers and workshops, with supporting contextual lectures.

-In addition to taught modules, a final year project will allow students to choose a topic to investigate in greater depth.
-Recent examples have included Packaging Design, Branding, Publication design, Web & App interface design.
+In addition to taught modules, a final year project will allow you to choose a topic to investigate in greater depth.
+Recent examples have included packaging design, branding, publication design, web and app interface design.